 - Inappropriate discipline.
 Any sign of rebellion is met with threats of abandonment and unreasonable punishment from the narcissistic mother.
 This is reinforced every time the mother cuts other people out of their lives for small and sometimes misperceived offenses.
 A nurturing mother lets the punishment fit the crime and spends time delicately explaining any offense without threatening abandonment.

-- Treats child like a servant.
-A narcissistic mother will demand the daughter’s constant attention by expecting the daughter to meet mother’s needs.
+- Treats the child as a servant.
+A narcissistic mother will demand the daughter’s constant attention by expecting the daughter to meet the mother’s needs.
 This might include serving the mother breakfast in bed, unreasonable amounts of cleaning, doing excessive chores, and bringing the mother items when called.
-The child is expected to act like a servant adult.
-Whereas a nurturing mother is unconsumed with self-gratification at the expense of a child and takes pleasure in their child doing age appropriate activities.
+The child is expected to act as a servant adult.
+Whereas a nurturing mother is unconsumed with self-gratification at the expense of a child and takes pleasure in their child doing age-appropriate activities.

 - Views child as a physical extension.
 Narcissistic mothers see their child as a physical extension of themselves and therefore openly take credit for any successes the child achieves.
 While they fully blame the child for all failures, the child’s accomplishments are never fully their own.
 A nurturing mother does the opposite.
 Too often, this mother blames herself for their child’s failures and refuses to take any credit for the child’s successes.

 - Gives so it can be taken away.
 Gift giving is not unconditionally provided by a narcissistic mother.
 If a child misbehaves (even slightly), the mother will permanently take the gift back, throw the gift away, give it to someone else, or destroy it.
 Since the rules of losing an item are often unspoken, this act is done in a random and damaging manner.
 A nurturing mother treats their child’s things like their child’s possession and does not feel entitled to an item haphazardly.